BeckaL/CV/README.md

 Part of a team responsible for business strategy for London Underground.

 - Developed KPI forecasts for some of London Underground's key metrics
-- Worked on the prioritisation of LU's £10bn medium-term investment programme, including developing a methodology for prioritisation
+- Worked on the prioritisation of LU's multi-billion pound medium-term investment programme, including developing a methodology for prioritisation
 - Drafted briefings and papers for our Executive Committee, Board and Deputy Mayor

 **Department of Health** (October 2013 to June 2015)